mpaul7/mai_prep/interview_preparation/question_answer/3_regression_analysis.md

 # Regression Analysis

-After regression analysis, typical next topics include classification algorithms, feature engineering, model selection, and advanced machine learning methods.
-Let me know if you want to proceed with regression analysis or adjust the order for your learning goals.

 ## Introduction to Regression

 Regression analysis is a statistical technique used to model and analyze the relationship between a dependent variable (target) and one or more independent variables (predictors).
 In data science, regression is fundamental for prediction, trend analysis, and understanding variable relationships.